peterdokim/cse15l-lab-reports/lab-report-1.md

 ### We would now like to copy files back and forth between client and server computers.

-1. Create a file called WhereAmI.java where you put following content into it.
+1. Create a file called WhereAmI.java in your client computer where you put following content into it.

 ```
 class WhereAmI {